robotframework/robotframework/doc/python/PythonTutorial.rst

 ------------------

 * Creating functions in Python is super easy.
-This example uses the interpreter again, but you can also write the code into the previous :path:`hello.py` file.
+This example uses the interpreter, but you can also write the code into the previous :path:`hello.py` file and execute it.

   .. sourcecode:: pycon